apinanyogaratnam/atom-linker/README.md

 This database allows for reading while indexes are being built but reads will be slower until the index is finished building (similar to CONCURRENTLY in postgres when creating indexes).

+Usage:
+...

+# TODO: Use readme template made by faction

 <!--
 - indexes